GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 The `info` property is worth calling out.
 It allows you to pass transient information about this specific navigation event into the "navigate" handler.
-This could be useful to, for example, denote a particular animation that causes the next page to appear (the alternative might be to set a global variable or include it as part of the #hash.
-Both options are a bit awkward).
+This could be useful to, for example, denote a particular animation that causes the next page to appear.
+(The alternative might be to set a global variable or include it as part of the #hash.
+Both options are a bit awkward.)
 Notably, this `info` won't be replayed if a user later causes navigation, e.g., via their Back and Forward buttons.
 In fact, it will always be `undefined` in those cases.